AdobeDocs/experience-platform.en/help/xdm/ui/resources/data-types.md

 ## Next steps

-This tutorial covered how to create and edit data types, and how to add them to mixins using the [!DNL Schema Editor].
-To learn more about working with data types in the UI, including how to convert a multi-field object into a data type, see the [schema creation tutorial](../../tutorials/create-schema-ui.md#datatype).
+This document covered how to create and edit data types using the Platform UI.
+For more information on the capabilities of the [!UICONTROL Schemas] workspace, see the [[!UICONTROL Schemas] workspace overview](../overview.md).

-To learn how to create a data type using the Schema Registry API, see the [data types endpoint guide](../../api/data-types.md#create).
+To learn how to manage data types using the [!DNL Schema Registry] API, see the [data types endpoint guide](../../api/data-types.md).